 MURRAY, Alexander.
 Dunkitterick, Kirkcudbrightshire 22.10.1775 — Edinburgh 15.4.1813.
 British (Scottish) Philologist and Oriental Scholar.
 Son of Robert Murray, a shepherd and farm labourer.
 Of modest origin, bur talented, he was admitted to Edinburgh University and thus became a priest.
 From 1812 Professor of Oriental Languages at Edinburgh University.
 Worked much on Hebrew and Ge‘ez, commented on Halhed’s Gentoo Laws and was John Leyden’s friend.
 D.D.
 1812 Edinburgh.
-Married 1808 Henrietta Affleck, one daughter, one son.
+Married 1808 Henrietta Affleck, one daughter and one son.

 Publications: Edited Bruce’s Ethiopian Journal and wrote his life.

 – Review of Maurice’s ‘History of Hindostan, Edinburgh Review 1805, other writings.

 – History of the European Languages, or Researches into the Affinities of the Teutonic, Greek, Celtic, Slavonic, and Indian Nations.
 1-2.
 Edinburgh 1823.

 Sources: *Life in his posthumous 1823 book; Th.
 W. Baine, D.N.B.
 39, 1894, 346f.; *J. D. Haigh, Oxford D.N.B.; Wikipedia with drawing.